ImperialCollegeLondon/MitoNetworksGenetics/Moran_infinite_sites/README.md

-# Infinite alleles Moran model for mtDNA
+# Infinite sites Moran model for mtDNA

-An infinite alleles model with continuous time and Moran steps, where every Moran step has a binomially distributed number of mutation events.
+An infinite sites model with continuous time and Moran steps, where every Moran step has a binomially distributed number of mutation events.

 To make data